The new math has arrived!

 mathematical physicist

-An automatic install program conveniently places all of the educational materials of this project within reach.
+An automatic installation program conveniently places all of the educational materials of this project within reach.
 It runs under all modern NT versions of MS Windows (for IBM-compatible computers).

 ___________________________

-They are safe compressed files which, in turn, contain the entire project featuring 6 items:
+This master file contains safe compressed files which, in turn, contain the entire project featuring 4 items:

 paper- model I